HJAgresta/HighTale/README.md

 Currently we are using [Godot 3.2.2](https://godotengine.org/download/windows)
 [alt if link oudated](https://downloads.tuxfamily.org/godotengine/3.2.2/)

+also you may run into errors running scons if you are not using visual studio 2019's version of native tools

 GDNative code is contained in the scr folder.
 Inorder to build it run the following command in VS Native Tools Command Prompt.
 ```